analisegiobbi3/regex_tutorial/Develop/Regex_Tutorial.md

 ### Character Escapes

-Our expression uses a character escape in serveral parts:
+Our expression uses a character escape in several parts:
 ```
 [\da-z\.-]
 ```